- Backed by the best

 - Mandatory arbitration cases are when a contract specifically states that arbitration is going to be used to resolve a dispute.

-- Voluntary arbitration is when a contract states that the parties can opt in if they want to settle it outside of court.
+- Voluntary arbitration is when a contract states that the parties can opt-in to arbitration if they want to settle it outside of court.

 Simplifying business insurance

-Whether it’s explaining complex insurance topics or covering small business—here at Thimble, our aim is to make things simple.
+Whether it’s explaining complex insurance topics or covering small businesses—here at Thimble, our aim is to make things simple.
 We offer both general liability insurance and professional liability insurance to help protect small businesses from third-party claims of:

 - Personal injury